jamieabooth/sphericalprobe/README.md

 ## Running

 Execute the main script, 'SphericalProbe_ExtractFibrilStrength.m' in MATLAB.
 The inputs should be provided using a consistent system of units for length and force e.g. if dimensions are provided in mm and the pull-off force in mN, then the Young's modulus should be provided in mN/(mm^2).
-The outputs provided will be consistent with this set of units - strain on a fibril at detachment (emax) is dimensionless, the fibril detachment force has dimensions of force, and the effective work of adhesion has dimensions of force per unit length.
+The outputs provided will be consistent with this set of units - strain on a fibril at detachment (emaxexp) is dimensionless, the fibril detachment force (fmaxexp) has dimensions of force, and the effective work of adhesion (Weffexp) has dimensions of force per unit length.

 ## Authors